saaspassport/saaspassport-license/terms.md

 We expect you to rely on this license.
 We won't revoke it.
 However, we may publish new versions of SaaS Passport under new and different terms.

-## Side Deals

-If your use of this version of SaaS Passport is covered by another, separate deal, then that deal, not this license, governs your use.

-For example, if your company has a deal with us for use of SaaS Passport with customers for a flat fee per month, you don't have to pay our published fee for those customers under this license, as well.

 ## California

 If we end up suing each out about anything related to this version of SaaS Passport or this license, we will take it to federal or state court in [Oakland, California](https://en.wikipedia.org/wiki/Oakland,_California).
 California law will govern.
 The loser will pay the winner's attorney's fees and costs.